Why should our family start immersion at the preschool level?

 Mis Amigos is a private preschool and receives no public funding.
 Our programming, which was created exclusively for our school internally by our educators and staff, is supported solely by tuition fees.

 Will my child be prepared for Kindergarten?

 This is an important question to ask of any preschool that you consider for your child’s education and development.
-Mis Amigos is just like a “regular” preschool except that it is all done in Spanish!
-Similar to English-speaking preschools, we are dedicated to educating your child in all ways which includes kindergarten preparation and development of fine motor skills as well as social and emotional skills.
-Much of our skill building is done though play, both inside and out.
+Mis Amigos is just like a “regular” preschool except that everything is done in Spanish!
+Similar to English-speaking preschools, we are dedicated to educating your child in all ways which include kindergarten preparation and development of fine motor skills as well as social and emotional skills.
+Much of our skill-building is done through play, both inside and out.
 We enjoy lots of singing & dancing, art projects, games, reading & storytime, and of course, snacks!
 And we do it all while learning and absorbing the Spanish language.

 Besides language development through immersion, what are some of the strengths of your school?

 We love the community of families in our school, which we like to refer to as our “school family”.
 We appreciate how diverse our families are and delight in the learning that comes naturally through that.
 We truly are honored to get to spend time with your children, to be able to witness their brains opening up in new and numerous ways, and we appreciate so much what your children teach us every day.

 If we decide to take the summer off from school and/or childcare, will we be charged or lose our space?

 We try our best to work with a family’s ever-changing needs but it is important for us to continue employ all our staff and to pay all of our expenses throughout the summer.
 We do offer an option for parents who work at K12 schools and have the summer off.
 Ask our enrollment specialist for more information.